marcelofern/marcelofern.github.io/notes/macos/initial_setup.md

 ~/workspace/scripts/dotfiles.sh install
 ```

+Note: Change the `open_github_file.lua` plugin to include the prefix to
+exclude.

 ## Change default shell to bash

 MacOs comes with zsh by default, which isn't a great shell.